Blazemeter/helm-crane/README.md

 ## [10.0] Changelog:

 - 1.4.0 - Added support for Pod Disruption Budgets (PDB) and SecretProviderClass integration.
 Introduced ExternalSecrets Operator support.
 Addition of testHook for faster/accurate validation of installation.
 Simplified the image override usage.
-Incorporationo of ingress setup & usage in one single config.
+Incorporation of ingress setup & usage in one single config.
 Other minor bug fixes and template enhancements.
+Extended documentations on chart usage.
 - 1.3.1 - Readiness and Liveness probes are now added.
 - 1.3.0 - Chart can support image-override configuration. gridProxy is in working configuration.
 Resource (CPU & MEM) limit/requests are now configurable for crane and child resources and also for ephemeral storage.
 Simplified nesting and values configuration.
 The chart can now work with non-default serviceAccount.
 Tolerations, nodeSelector and labels can be declared for Crane and child resources separately, with Major fixes & calibrations.
 - 1.2.3 - Chart can work with resource requests & limits, similarly the ephemeral storage requests & limits can be configured.
 - 1.2.2 - Chart now supports gridProxy deployment configurations
 - 1.2.1 - Chart now supports node selectors and tolerations
 - 1.2.0 - Chart now supports service virtualisation deployment using nginx-ingress
-- 1.1.0 - Chart now supports inheriting labels and resourcelimits to child pods from crane environment
+- 1.1.0 - Chart now supports inheriting labels and resourcelimits to child resources from crane environment
 - 1.0.1 - The AUTH_TOKEN can now be inherited from a secret
 - 1.0.0 - Now supports service virtualisation deployment using istio-ingress
 - 0.1.3 - Supports configuration for non_proviledge container deployment, also added a license